erred/w/src/blog/2019-09-20-go-string-rune-byte.md

---- title
-go string rune byte
---- description
+---
-what's the difference anyways
+description: what's the difference anyways
+title: go string rune byte
---- main
+---
 how do you convert the idea of a **symbol** to something the computer can represent?